 If you or someone you know has been injured or killed in a car accident in New Jersey, contact the team of experienced and highly qualified New Jersey car accident lawyers at Fox & Melofchik.
 We have helped countless victims recover compensation for their injuries.
 Call us today at 732-493-9400, or complete our online contact form to schedule a consultation today.

-Our offices are located in Ocean Township, New Jersey allowing us to serve clients in Monmouth County, Middlesex County, Ocean County, and Mercer County including the towns of Long Branch, Asbury Park, Neptune, Middletown, Freehold, Wall, Sea Girt, and Belmar.
+Our offices are located in Eatontown, New Jersey allowing us to serve clients in Monmouth County, Middlesex County, Ocean County, and Mercer County including the towns of Long Branch, Asbury Park, Neptune, Middletown, Freehold, Wall, Sea Girt, and Belmar.